-August is National Wellness Month, and we are highlighting one of the most essential ways to stay on top of your health: getting your annual physical examination.
+One of the most essential ways to stay on top of your health is by getting your annual physical examination.
 In this blog, we’ll dive into the purpose and different components of a physical--and why it’s incredibly beneficial for your health.

 What is a Physical Exam?